feature-image

 ADVERTISEMENT

 The replay overturned the call and gave it a strike.
-However, the next pitch, a sweeper off Ramirez that Sosa seemed to make a check swing.
+However, the next pitch, a sweeper off Ramirez that Sosa seemed to check swing.
 This time, first base umpire Willie Traynor called it a ball again, which forced Kelly to throw himself in.
 Porter got involved and immediately asked Kelly to get out of the dugout.

 ADVERTISEMENT